ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/elasticsearch/README.md

 ![db-to-db](db-to-db.png)

-A similar use case is synchronizing data from the master database to a [reporting database](http://martinfowler.com/bliki/ReportingDatabase.html).
+A similar use case is synchronizing data between an operational database and a [reporting database](http://martinfowler.com/bliki/ReportingDatabase.html).

 ## Run the tutorial